 ABOUT MY LITTLE BROTHER

 Maury was my little brother.
 The youngest of four.
 He was always full of vim and vigor growing up.
 Adorable, with curly eyelashes and dimples.
-He grew to be a big man with a big personality
+He grew to be a big man with a big personality.

-One day while I was working in Vancouver he phoned me and said “Laz (he called me laz), helicopters are flying over my duplex and the nazis are coming”.
+One day while I was working in Vancouver, he phoned me and said, “Laz (he called me Laz), helicopters are flying over my duplex, and the nazis are coming”.
 It was the 80s.
 He was in his early 20s.
 I thought he was on drugs.
 It turns out he was having a break from reality.
 Doctors called it a psychotic break.
 It was a crisis.
 The first of many episodes and so confusing and scary for us all.
 Despite his paranoia and delusions, he managed to function.

-The combination of psychotherapy and medication made a big difference but then it started to get worse again.
+The combination of psychotherapy and medication made a big difference, but then it started to get worse again.
 On the advice of his therapist, Maury started painting…and he never stopped.

-He suffered a lot the last few years.
+He suffered a lot in the last few years.
 But no matter how weak he was, how much pain he had, or how alone he was, he always wanted to get back to the canvas.

-What struck us most of all, was the vibrancy, the joy, the love, the humor, the silliness and whimsy in the paintings.
-He transferred his inner darkness into vivid, life affirming colors, with passion and energy.
+What struck us most of all was the vibrancy, the joy, the love, the humor, the silliness and whimsy in the paintings.
+He transferred his inner darkness into vivid, life-affirming colors with passion and energy.
 And then we found the storage unit and the journals.
 Thousands of pages.
 Journals where he wrote letters to Dad, thanking him for his inspiration.
 We found poems, dark and painful stories of his suffering.

-We read in the journals, that he dreamed that one day people would see his paintings and even buy them.
+We read in the journals that he dreamed that one-day people would see his paintings and even buy them.

-I wish Maury were here, but he died July 31, 2018 of a heart attack.
+I wish Maury were here, but he died of a heart attack on July 31, 2018.
 He was 58.